ahmetvepayev/customer-management-webapi/README.md

 # Customer Management

-Customer management standalone Web API application.
+Customer management Web API application.
 Application is divided into several services that each reside in a separate Docker container.
 Client communicates with the Web API via HTTP requests

 ## Main features :